 - Slow response time.
 Reflexes are slow.
 Sleep-deprived people are not even aware of this effect on them.

 - Easily distracted.
-They have trouble focusing on the task at hand.
+Affected workers have trouble focusing on the task at hand.
 They pay little attention to details.

 - Overall increased number of errors.
 These errors are generally of two types: 1) errors of commission, which mean the act leads to harm to the worker or to others who are nearby; or 2) errors of omission, which means a failure to perform a necessary task.

 - Poor assimilation and memory.
-The worker will have trouble understanding a new way to do a certain task and may have trouble remembering the sequence in which tasks are to be performed.
+The exhausted worker will have trouble understanding a new way to do a certain task and may have trouble remembering the sequence in which tasks are to be performed.
+New information is harder to retain for someone who is sleep-deprived.

 - Inappropriate moods.
 There is a tendency to have outbursts due to irritability, impatience, or a simple unwillingness or inability to maintain control.

 - Increased incidences of risk-taking behavior.
-Brain imaging studies show actual changes in the sleep-deprived brain in regions that control rational thinking.
+Brain imaging studies show actual changes in the sleep-deprived brain in regions that control rational thinking and good decision making.
 This increases the chances that a person in the construction industry is making risky decisions.
 The worker may gamble “in scenarios in which the losses outweigh the benefits.”
+This can be likened to a person who is working while inebriated.

-- Unable to quickly make any necessary adjustment.
+- Unable to quickly make any necessary adjustments.
 Workers may be unable to perform requested tasks, resulting in danger to themselves and others.

-Getting an adequate amount of sleep is not only important for your overall health but also necessary to maintain the skills you need at work such as concentration, memory, coordination and operating complex machinery.
+Getting an adequate amount of sleep is not only important for your overall health but also necessary to maintain the skills you need at work such as concentration, memory, coordination, and operating complex machinery.
 Being aware of your sleep habits and establishing positive rest habits will help make you a safer employee.
+Employers and their employees should learn to recognize the signs of sleep deprivation to increase the safety factor on construction worksites.

 Recent Legal Insights